 “Why do you harden your hearts as the Egyptians and Pharaoh did?
 When Israel’s god dealt harshly with them, did they not send the Israelites out so they could go on their way?
 “Now then, get a new cart ready, with two cows that have calved and have never been yoked.
 Hitch the cows to the cart, but take their calves away and pen them up.”
 6:6-7

-"Looked upon the ark" in verse 19 can also be translated "looked into the ark".
-Then it is a little more understandable why God reacted the way he did.
+"Looked upon the ark" in verse 19 can also be translated as "looked into the ark".
+The latter provides a better understanding of why God reacted the way he did.
 Either way, a lack of respect.

 6:19 ESV: “And he struck some of the men of Beth-shemesh, because they looked upon the ark of the Lord.”